dbabbitt/Swarm-Economics/SwarmFest2014ExtendedAbstract.md

-Crypto-economic Design: A Proposed Agent-based Modeling Effort
+Crypto-economic Design: A Proposed Agent-Based Modeling Effort

-By Dave Babbitt and Joel Dietz
+By Dave Babbitt, Northwestern University, M.S.
+(2014, expected) and Joel Dietz, University of Pennsylvania, M.A.

 A crypto-economy is an economic system which is 1) not defined by geographic location, political structure or legal system, and 2) uses cryptographically secure behavior-shaping constraints in place of trusted third parties.
 The economic agents in these systems can be human-controlled clients and autonomous organizations or contracts.
 The prices of transacted goods and services in these economies are expressed in a built-in money-like informational commodity and all transactions are typically recorded in a public ledger.